checkly/docs.checklyhq.com/site/content/docs/private-locations/checkly-agent-configuration.md

 ## Local Docker workflow

 You can easily install the Checkly Agent on your Macbook, Windows or Linux machine for local debugging using [Docker Desktop](https://docs.docker.com/desktop/).
-Currently the Agent is only available for AMD CPU architectures.
-ARM is not supported.
 The installation procedure is the same as described above.

 To resolve locally running webapps or APIs, e.g. some project running on `http://localhost:3000` you need to use the [internal
 Docker host](https://docs.docker.com/desktop/networking/) `http://host.docker.internal:3000` to bridge to your `localhost` address.